zack-bitcoin/amoveo/README.md

 [Amoveo.tools](https://amoveo.tools/)

 The block explorer for the network is [here](http://159.65.120.84:8080/explorer.html).

-Another explorer is [here](http://159.89.106.253:8080/explorer.html).
-This one has some markets where you can gamble.
+This explorer can host markets.